 - Try to go to the same room if you get up and keep things here to do that will help you relax and feel sleepy.

 - Try not to fall asleep in a chair or on the sofa as this will not reinforce the link between your bed and sleep.

 In some situations, sleeping tablets may help for up to 3 or 4 weeks, for example following a bereavement, surgery or if your circumstances or surroundings change.
 These can help break the cycle of insomnia, particularly if you become worried about being able to sleep.
-However, sleeping tablets can make you feel drowsy in the morning or anxious.
+However, sleeping tablets can make you feel drowsy in the morning or anxious or might worsen your Parkinson’s symptoms, particularly balance.
 This can affect your ability to carry out everyday activities such as work or driving a car.
 Concentration and memory may also be impaired.

 Rebound insomnia, when insomnia symptoms briefly become much worse when you try to sleep without tablets, may also occur and may lead to fears of no longer being able to sleep without medication.
 In addition, some sleeping tablets can cause addiction when used for more than 3 to 4 weeks.
 It is therefore important to follow any instructions given to you by your doctor and let him or her know if you think you are becoming dependent on sleeping pills.
 Your doctor will also be able to support and advise you if you reduce or stop taking sleeping tablets so that this is done gradually and safely.